-4.10.1 Design principles
+7.10.1 Design principles

-- Links are based on XLinks to navigate to the document (which may be the current document) and XPointers to navigate to the element within the document. - Link definitions are encapsulated in the attribute group LinkAttribs defined in Section 6.5.1, "Abstractions Package," on page 62. - Elements act as a union, where they are either a definition or a proxy.
-Proxies use the LinkAttribs attribute group to define the link, and contain no nested elements. - LinkAttribs supports external links through the XLink attributes, and internal links through the xmi:idref and xmi:id attributes. - Links are always to elements of the same type or subclasses of that type.
-Restricting proxies to reference the same element type reduces complexity, enhances reliability and type safety, and promotes caching.
-In XMI 2, subclasses are also allowed, to permit more flexibility in combining models. - When acting as a proxy, XML attributes may be defined, but not contents.
-The XML attributes act as a cache that gives an indication if the link should be followed. - Proxies may be chained. - When following the link from a proxy, the definition of the proxy is replaced by the referenced element.
+- Links are based on XLinks to navigate to the document (which may be the current document) and XPointers to navigate to the element within the document. - Link definitions are encapsulated in the attribute group LinkAttribs defined in Section 7.6.2. - Elements act as a union, where they are either a definition or a proxy.
+Proxies use the LinkAttribs attribute group to define the link, and contain no nested elements. - LinkAttribs supports external links through the XLink attributes, and internal links through the xmi:idref and xmi:id attributes.

+Issue 9667: Remove last sentence • Links are always to elements of the same type or subclasses of that type.
+Restricting proxies to reference the same ele- ment type reduces complexity, enhances reliability and type safety, and promotes caching.
+Issue 9668: Clarify that the cache does not guarantee correctness • When acting as a proxy, XML attributes may be defined, but not contents.
+The XML attributes act as a cache or guide that gives an indication if the link should be followed: however there is no guarantee that these cached values accurately represent the current values of the linked element.

+- Proxies may be chained. - When following the link from a proxy, the definition of the proxy is replaced by the referenced element.